 AAA vs. Geico Auto Insurance in 2025 (Side-by-Side Review)

-AAA vs. Geico auto insurance proves Geico is cheaper at $43 per month versus AAA’s $65.
-Geico’s DriveEasy app tracks speed and braking for lower rates, while AAA’s OnBoard gives a 15% sign-up discount and up to 30% savings but adds a mandatory membership fee to access coverage.
+When it comes to AAA vs. Geico auto insurance, Geico comes out cheaper at $43 a month compared to AAA’s $65.
+Geico’s DriveEasy tracks driving habits like speed and braking to help lower rates.
+AAA’s OnBoard offers a 15% sign-up discount and up to 30% savings but requires a membership to access coverage.

 Free Car Insurance Comparison